 Thinking about buying a beach cruiser bike?
 These classic bikes are excellent for casual cycling.
 They’re durable, low-maintenance, comfortable, and fun to ride.
 At the same time, there are some drawbacks to consider.
-Beach cruiser bikes are heavy and slow.
+Beach cruiser bikes are heavy, slow, and inefficient.

 What is a Beach Cruiser Bike?

 Beach cruisers often have flashy or classic styling.
 For example, they may have chrome wheels, fenders, and handlebars.
 The tires may have white sidewalls.
-The grips and saddle may be made from leather.
 Some have handlebar streamers.
-The frame is often painted in a bright color.
-Beach cruisers may also feature accessories such as a basket or cup holder for carrying items or drinks.
-They are great for taking leisurely rides around town or at the beach.
+Beach cruisers may also feature accessories such as a basket or cup holder.

 Beach Cruiser Pros